sarveshmathi/ScrabbleJava/README.md

   a.
 If the current player plays a correct word.
   b.
 If the current player plays an incorrect word.
   b.
 If the current player forfeits their turn.
-  c.
-If the current player tries to cheat, which is defined by:
-    - playing a word without including at-least one current tile present on the board,
-    - submitting in the text field an already played word on the board and not the one they actually played.